$547,740Average Value$178Average Price per Sq Ft0Homes For Sale

 Two restaurants in town, more options in Elk River

-Residents enjoy a simple life and prefer large lot sizes over amenities like shopping centers and downtown hubs.
+Residents tend to prefer large lot sizes over amenities like shopping centers and downtown hubs.
 The community has two restaurants, a convenience store, a plant nursery and a handful of businesses on County Road 22.
-Bill’s Superette has a limited selection of everyday essentials and produce, but residents must head to Elk River, about 5 miles away, for a true grocery run.
+Bill’s Superette has a limited selection of everyday essentials and produce, but residents must head to Elk River, about 5 miles away, for a true grocery run at stores like Walmart or Coborn's Grocery Store.
 Bootleggers Saloon and Eatery is a roomy tavern with burgers, wings, and indoor and outdoor seating.
 Northwoods Bar and Grill, another local watering hole, serves up American fare in a laid-back atmosphere.
 The Nowthen Farmers Market runs from June through September in the Bill’s Superette parking lot and moves indoors to the town hall during the winter.

 County Roads 5 and 22 serve as the area’s main thoroughfares.
 It’s about a 35-mile drive to the Twin Cities of Minneapolis and St. Paul.
 M Health Fairview Clinic in Elk River has an urgent care facility, but one of the closest emergency rooms is about 12 miles away at Mercy Hospital in Coon Rapids.